 Overall, labeling individual units for Amazon FBA can be a bit of a challenge, but it's an important step in the process.
 By following Amazon's guidelines and using the correct labels, you can ensure that your products are properly tracked and that your customers receive the right items.

-When it comes to selling products through Amazon's Fulfilled by Amazon (FBA) program, adhering to the platform's packaging requirements is vital.
+When it comes to selling products through Amazon's FBA program, adhering to the platform's packaging requirements is vital.
 Proper preparation and packaging ensure that your inventory is received and processed by Amazon efficiently, reducing the likelihood of delays or damage to your products.

 Amazon has specific packaging guidelines that you must follow to ensure that your products are properly protected during shipping.
 These guidelines include: